jsherman212/xnuspy/module/pf/README.md

 14/
 - patchfinder code for iOS 14.x

-disas.c
-- contrary to the file name, assembler and disassembler

 macho.c
 - functions to work with Mach-O files

 offsets.h
-- offsets needed for the xnuspy cache and the C part of the kernel code
+- offsets needed for the xnuspy cache and `xnuspy_ctl`

 pf_common.h
 - definition for `struct pf` and macros related to its initialization